mcleinn/O_C-HS-Logarhythm-for-SSD1309-2.4-inch-display-Forked-from-Logarhythm1-O_C-HemisphereSuite/help_docs/applet_TB-3PO.md

 ## Pattern Length
 Sets the length of the pattern from 1-16 steps.
 This doesn't alter the pattern apart from setting the loop point.

+## Step Settings
+Like on the TB-303, each step can have Gate, Accent, Glide, +octave or -octave set on it.
+TB-3PO chooses these values randomly based on the seed and some 303-like rules.
+Gates emulate the TB-303 by going high for 50% of the detected clock rate, unless they have slide set.
+In this case they stay high through the next step, when an exponential, fixed-time glide to the next step's pitch is engaged.
+Accent steps output the gate at 5v instead of 3v, which may be useful with a secondary VCA to punch them a bit.

 ## Visualization
 - The heart icon will beat whenever the pattern is reset